 In the field, we will be conducting all manner of paleontological field activities in rugged and potentially hazardous terrain.
 Many of these activities involve long hikes over steep and loose hillsides and escarpments.
 Large excavations require heavy lifting and repetitive movements.
 All activities are conducted at high altitudes (over 4,500 feet).

-- For the safety of the entire team, we reserve the right to refuse to allow Expedition Crew Members to go to certain sites if we believe they cannot safely traverse the terrain.
+For the safety of the entire team, we reserve the right to refuse to allow Expedition Crew Members to go to certain sites if we believe they cannot safely traverse the terrain.

 More Information for Expedition Crew Members

 After you've registered, there's still more information you need to know.
-Click the Expedition Crew Members Only link below to get a packing list, to make additional payments, complete the required forms and waivers, information about your travel plans, additional updates, and much more.
+Click the ‘Expedition Crew Members Only’ button above to make additional payments, complete the required forms and waivers, get information about your travel plans, additional updates, and much more.